-The Halle Grace Foundation seeks to inspire and encourage today's youth through motivational articles, inspirational quotes, and relevant online resources.
-In addition, the Foundation currently provides an annual scholarship open to college-bound girls partcipating in Girl Scouts of America.
+The Halle Grace Foundation seeks to inspire and encourage today's youth through guest blogs, motivational articles, inspirational quotes, and relevant online resources.
+In addition, the Foundation is currently developing a leadership program for teenagers living with chronic medical conditions.

 Coping with Stress

 Halle Grace coped with many of her life's challenges in positive, unique ways.
 In fact, we are working on compliling her own words of wisdom into a book to share with other teen's facing their own struggles.

 Leaving a Legacy

 Halle lived each day of her life with purpose.
 She knew each day was a gift.
 And in her last few days, we asked Halle what she wanted to leave behind for us.
 She expressed her desire for us to all learn from her.
 She wanted us to learn to live life to the fullest, to smile, even when you don't feel like doing so, and to dance even when you are in pain.
 She promised she would send us a little sparkle to remind us she is still around.